General Woodworking (With Some Wood Turning/CNC)

 Epoxy Vessels VI

-On October 7th, 2023, the hearts of millions of Israelis were shattered.
-Yet, these horrifying events, near the Gaza strip, will not divide us.
-To the contrary - Israel is now united more than it has been, for the last several years.
-And together we will prevail!
+On October 7th, 2023, the hearts of millions of Israelis shattered.
+Yet, despite of these horrifying events, near Gaza strip, we will prevail!

 Epoxy Plates I